 The legal effect of living together after divorce

 Divorce laws are slightly unclear about this.
 But, legal questions can arise if the couple has children requiring one spouse to pay child support to the other parent or if the court ordered that an ex-spouse pay alimony to the other ex-spouse.
-When a divorced couple lives together under these circumstances, the support obligation would be altered to reflect the fact that the person paying the support or alimony is living with the recipient and reducing their expenses.
+When a divorced couple decides to start living together after divorce, the support obligation would be altered to reflect the fact that the person paying the support or alimony is living with the recipient and reducing their expenses.

-The only question which may arise involve situations where the post-divorce cohabitation relationship goes sour, and the couple is forced to reconcile financial matters or reconsider child visitation schedules since one parent is no longer living in the home.
-In this case, if the parties are unable to resolve any disputes the court would need to intervene in its capacity to handle post-divorce matters involving children.
+The only question which may arise involve situations where the post-divorce cohabitation relationship goes sour and the couple is forced to reconcile financial matters or reconsider child visitation schedules since one parent is no longer living in the home.
+In this case, if the parties are unable to resolve any disputes, the court would need to intervene in its capacity to handle post-divorce matters involving children.

-An experienced divorce attorney can assist you when contemplating living together after a divorce, as such, it is important to retain an individual skilled in providing advice on issues that can arise post-divorce.
+An experienced divorce attorney can assist you when contemplating living together after divorce, as such, it is important to retain an individual skilled in providing advice on issues that can arise post-divorce.

 The procedures of filing taxes during divorce and filing taxes after divorce is also something that you will need to figure out.
 Living with ex-husband after divorce does not mean that you will be able to do your taxes the way you did it when you were married.